gotItMemoized/FullStackEngineerChallenge/README.md

 ### API Tests

 I built out some api tests using [postman](https://www.getpostman.com/).
 They have a commandline tool to run API collections/tests with them.
-You can install the tool from npm.
+You can install the cli from npm.

 *if you set the JWT_SECRET environment variable, you'll need to unset it for the script*